CoMPaTech/esphome_c1101_alt/README.md

+# Use the external components repository instead of this old archive

+:no_entry::warning::no_entry: Please update your bookmarks and install using https://github.com/CoMPaTech/esphome_ct/tree/main/components/cc1101 :no_entry::alert::no_entry:

+#
 `!!Work in progress!!`

 This is an alternative to `https://github.com/CoMPaTech/esphome_c1101` which should handle most things within ESPhome instead of offloading controls to HA